Aldi Job Application Online for Employment and Careers

 As an example, a few people mentioned how as a store associate, you are basically performing the work that two or three people would be performing in another store.
 In other words, they believe Aldi cuts corners in hiring an adequate number of staff members and this puts the responsibility on the backs of some of its workers.

-Regardless, many employees who have worked there say that if you like to work hard, Aldie pays really well and there is much room for quick advancement into management.
+Regardless, many employees who have worked there say that if you like to work hard, Aldi pays really well and there is much room for quick advancement into management.

 Take a look at the pros and cons: